 And if you don’t need the extra burner(s), simply leave one of the stoves at home.

 Power of the Burner

-This trait has two distinct interpretations, and both is critical to the ultimate decision.
+This trait has two distinct interpretations, and both are critical to the ultimate decision.
 When considering burner power, the first item to consider is the number of burners.
-This can be influenced by the amount of people accompanying you on your excursion or the style of food preparation you choose to accomplish while admiring nature’s beauty.
+This can be influenced by the number of people accompanying you on your excursion or the style of food preparation you choose to accomplish while admiring nature’s beauty.